-Labour’s Brexit policy was confusing and ambiguous.
-Ironically, this allowed Corbyn to pander to the London metropolitan Remoaners while not antagonising traditional voters further North.
+Meanwhile, Labour’s Brexit policy was confusing and ambiguous.
+But this, ironically, allowed Corbyn to pander to the London metropolitan Remoaners while not antagonising traditional voters further North.
 Because they didn’t have the gumption to denounce this subterfuge, the Conservatives let him get away with his double message scot free.
 Thanks to the Conservative campaign, it was Labour that managed to have its cake and eat it.

 Theresa May famously worried that people thought the Conservatives might be seen as the nasty party.
-Immigration is a controversial subject, not to be mentioned in polite conversation, and, as we saw, an outright taboo for the Saboteurs.
-For them it is bad form, racist, narrow minded, to bang on about it.
+Immigration is a controversial subject, not to be mentioned in polite conversation.
+For the Saboteurs, it is bad form, racist, narrow minded, to bang on about it.
 It seems May was so keen to run a polite, well-groomed, uncontroversial campaign, a campaign imbued with the Saboteurs’ values, that she completely misjudged the traditional Labour swing voters she was targeting, and was too embarrassed to play the one card she had to win them over.

 By thinking like the Saboteurs, she sabotaged herself and – potentially – Brexit and her country.

 PS Theresa May’s advisers Nick Timothy and Fiona Hill resigned over their responsibility for what was seen as an unpopular manifesto.
 But, as we have seen, her really fatal strategic mistake was to run an establishment campaign, and shy away from any populist campaigning on immigration.
-Responsibility for this, surely, must rest with the much feted Sir Lynton Crosby, the Tories’ campaign strategist, who so far (with some exceptions) seems to have attracted no criticism.
+Responsibility for this, surely, must rest with the much feted Sir Lynton Crosby, the Tories’ campaign strategist, who so far (with some exceptions, none of which identify the Tories’ mainstream message as his mistake) seems to have attracted no criticism.